Hedley Byrne & Co Ltd v Heller & Partners Ltd: A Landmark Case on Negligent Misstatement

 Applying the Hedley Byrne Principles: A Practical Example

 Imagine a scenario where a financial advisor provides investment advice to a client.
 The advisor, lacking sufficient due diligence, recommends a highly risky investment.
-The client, relying on the advisor's expertise, invests a substantial sum of money, only to lose it significantly.
+Also, the client, relying on the advisor's expertise, invests a substantial sum of money, only to lose it significantly.
 In such a case, the client may have grounds to sue the financial advisor for negligent misstatement.
-To succeed, the client would need to demonstrate:

 -